Celebrating Lunar New Year in Sydney

 They will stay open until 9 pm on Saturday so you can enjoy the ambience of the garden in the evening light.

-World Square celebrates Lunar New Year with two weekends of festivities on 8th-10th and 22nd-24th February, and daily spectacles in between.
+World Square celebrates Lunar New Year with two weekends of festivities and daily spectacles in between.
 The celebration features an interactive dragon pagoda with infinity mirrors and lantern markets, where visitors can buy lanterns and have them inscribed by Chinese calligraphy artists.

 The event is packed with traditional music, dragon and lion dances, drummers, LED shows, and stunning decorations, making World Square a prime destination for the New Year.
 The 16 days of celebration include significant dates like Red Dog Day and the God of Fortune’s birthday, encompassing a period of solemn joy and inclusivity.